European Union (EU) - Export requirements for fish and seafood

 - from the time of loading at the establishment of origin until the time of arrival in the Union, the animals in the consignment are not transported in the same water or container or well-boat together with aquatic animals which are of a lower health status or which are not intended for entry into the Union

-Arrangements have been made to identify and label the means of transport or containers with a legible and visible label on the exterior of the container or an entry in the ships manifest when transported by well boat, which clearly links the consignment to the animal health certificate.
+The exporter confirms that arrangements have been made to identify and label the means of transport or containers with a legible and visible label on the exterior of the container or an entry in the ships manifest when transported by well boat, which clearly links the consignment to the animal health certificate.

 - (a) the number of containers in the consignment